 But first, you need to define what you’ll be carrying: A very young baby?
 Small children?
 Older kids?
 Another adult?
 Or cargo?
 What type of cargo?
 Then, how long will your trips be?
 Is time of the essence – will you want to remain nippy and manoeuvrable, or would you rather have a three-wheeled vehicle with perhaps a greater capacity but which is likely to be slower?

-Very importantly, consider where you will store it, and have a good idea of your uppermost budget, remembering to factor in the cost of accessories such as rain tents, child seats and high-quality locks.
+Very importantly, consider where you will store it.
+Also have a good idea of your uppermost budget, remembering to factor in the cost of accessories such as rain tents, child seats and high-quality locks.

-There are a good number of high street bike shops around the UK that stock cargobikes, such as Bikefix and Bikeworks in London.
-Some outlets specialise in cargobikes, such as The School Run Centre or Power to the Pedal in Cambridge; Practical Cycles in Lancashire; Really Useful Bikes outside Bristol; Kids and Family Cycles in Dorset; and London Green Cycles, CarryMe Bikes and The Flying Dutchman in London.
-Some even specialise in hand-making their own cargobikes, such as The Cargobike Company in Derby and Porterlight Bikes in London.
+There are a number of high street bike shops around the UK that stock cargo bikes, while some outlets specialise in cargo bikes.
+These include The School Run Centre in Cambridge; Really Useful Bikes outside Bristol; Kids and Family Cycles in Dorset; and London Green Cycles, CarryMe Bikes and The Flying Dutchman in London.

-The best outlets allow you to try before you buy, ideally renting one to see how it works practically in your own home or workplace environment.
-London Bike Hub operates a free cargobike rental scheme in the London borough of Ealing, and Edinburgh Festival of Cycling has a cargobike for hire.
-Many of the above mentioned companies such as CarryMe Bikes and The School Run Centre will let you rent one to try it out and take the rental cost off your purchase price.
+The best outlets will let you try before you buy, ideally renting one to see how it works practically in your own home or workplace environment.
+Many of the above mentioned companies such as CarryMe Bikes and The School Run Centre will let you rent a cargo bike to try it out and take the rental cost off your purchase price.

-Having electric assist on a cargobike is an obvious choice if you will be pedalling significant loads, relatively long distances, or steep/long inclines.
-And it’s up to you how you judge this – just 3 miles taking 2 kids to school requires significant effort without electric assist!
+E-assist on a cargo bike is an obvious choice if you will be pedalling significant loads, relatively long distances, or up steep or long climbs.
+How you judge this is up to you – just three miles taking two kids to school requires significant effort without e-assist!
 However, it will add significantly to the price.
-But you may wonder how you ever coped without one!
+But once you’ve tried it you may wonder how you ever coped without it.

 Types of motor

-There are broadly two types of pedelec common for cargobikes: hub (wheel) motors fitted usually to the front wheel(s), and mid-drive motors that are fitted to the bottom bracket where the pedal cranks join the bike frame.
+There are broadly two types of pedelec commonly used in cargo bikes: hub (wheel) motors fitted usually to the front wheel(s), and mid-drive motors that are fitted to the bottom bracket where the pedal cranks join the bike frame.

 Additionally, electronic gear shifting may be available: an automatic changing of the gears much like with an automatic car.
 This might take a bit of getting used to, especially if you are used to having absolute and precise control of your gears and cadence.
 But it can be an astonishingly easy thing to master and lead to a smooth and practical riding experience.

-The location of the battery varies; it could be attached to the frame, under a bespoke rear rack, or fitted inside the box of a box-bike – which is a popular choice when retro-fitting a system to a non-electric assist cargobike (see below).
-And the Tern GSD longtail Cargobike due for release this summer will have space on the frame for two batteries, making the energy last longer (not making the bike go faster!).
+The location of the battery varies; it could be attached to the frame, under a bespoke rear rack, or fitted inside the box of a box-bike – a popular choice when retro-fitting a system to a non-electric assist cargo bike (see below).
+The Tern GSD longtail cargo bike can accommodate two batteries, making the energy last longer (not making the bike go faster!).